-Make your creative brainstorming sessions more effective and productive with these tips from creativity coach Stefan Mumaw.
+Make your creative brainstorming sessions more effective and productive with these tips.

 43m 2s • COURSE

-Learn how to use prototyping throughout the design process: to generate ideas, validate concepts, or explore technologies.
-Randall Elliott of frog shows how to transform good ideas into interactive user experiences.
+Learn how to use prototyping in the design process to generate ideas, validate concepts, or explore technologies.
+Discover how to transform ideas into interactive user experiences.

 58m 16s • COURSE